ralyodio/bmr/README.md

     apiusername = edward
     apipassword = 5n0wd3n

-If you want to run PyMessage in Daemon mode without the PyQT client starting, add `daemon = true` to `[bitmessagesettings]`.
+If you want to run PyBitmessage in Daemon mode without the PyQT client starting, add `daemon = true` to `[bitmessagesettings]`.

 #### Bmr (client -- this app)

 To run Bmr, you first need to [download node-webkit](https://github.com/rogerwang/node-webkit#downloads) on your system.

 Until I release an official package, you will need node.js installed on your system to run the 'npm install' command.
-You can download it from http://nodejs.org
+You can download it from http://nodejs.org or install with [brew](http://brew.sh).

 To install Bmr, you need to clone the git repository: